LVMH senior advisor Guerra to join Prada - paper

 Prada could announce the appointment of Guerra, a former chief executive of Italian eyewear giant Luxottica, in early January, the paper added.

-Guerra did not reply to a request for comment, while Prada declined to comment.
+Guerra did not replay to an immediate request for comment, while Prada declined to comment.

-"We believe Guerra would add invaluable experience and significant gravitas to the Prada senior management team," broker Jefferies said in a note, adding the market would welcome the news given the group was initiating a phase of succession.

-Bertelli, who owns the luxury group together with his wife and designer Miuccia Prada, said last year he could hand over the reins of the group to his son Lorenzo, who is the group's marketing chief, in three years' time.

 (Reporting by Cristina Carlevaro, Valentina Za and Claudia Cristoferi, editing by Agnieszka Flak)